featurepeek/marketing-website/content/blog/where-should-your-team-review-your-frontend-changes/index.md

 # Local build during code review 👎

 As a developer, you're familiar with conducting code review when your coworkers open pull requests.
 The code may look correct... but does it work?
 A good way to test if it works is to run the code yourself.
-However, to do that on your own machine requires you to:
+However, to do that on your own machine requires you to jump through a few hoops.
+The following flow should look all too familiar:

 1. Stop what you're doing
 2. Stash any unstaged changes